leonardopinezi/Essentials-C/README.md

 </div>

 ## 📌 About
-Essentials-C is a simple yet useful collection of utility functions written in C. It provides helpful string manipulation functions that can make handling C strings more intuitive.
+Essentials-C is a simple yet useful collection of utility functions written in C. It provides helpful string manipulation functions that make working with strings in C a bit more intuitive.
 This library is open-source under the MIT license, so feel free to use and modify it.
 Just don't forget to credit the author! 😆

 **Author:** Shinpi (Leonardo Gonçalves)
 **Version:** 2.0.1